 In February 1862, Boltie’s former comrades arrived at Fort Taylor in Key West.
 On garrison duty, they drilled daily in military strategy, including heavy artillery tactics.
 During the weekend of Friday, 14 February, the 47th Pennsylvania Volunteers introduced their presence to Key West residents as the regiment paraded through the streets of the city.
-That Sunday, a number of the men mingled with locals while attending local church services.
+That Sunday, a number of the men mingled with locals while attending area church services.

 But while there were pleasant moments, there was also more frustration and heartache – the time here for the 47th made more difficult by the presence of typhoid fever and other tropical diseases, as well as the always likely dysentery from soldiers living in close, unsanitary conditions.
 Private Lafayette K. Landon was discharged via Surgeon’s Certificate on 3 March.

 Next ordered to Hilton Head, South Carolina from mid-June through July, they camped near Fort Walker and then quartered in the Beaufort District, Department of the South.
 Frequently on hazardous picket detail north of their main camp, the soldiers of the 47th Pennsylvania became known for their “attention to duty, discipline and soldierly bearing,” and “received the highest commendation from Generals Hunter and Brannan,” according to historian Samuel P. Bates.

 On 26 August 1862, Private George C. Watson died at the regimental hospital at Fort Taylor in Key West, and was interred on the barracks grounds.
 The next day, Private William H. Brookins was discharged on a Surgeon’s Certificate.